MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Utility/Out-GridView.md

 The `Out-GridView` cmdlet sends the output from a command to a grid view window where the output is displayed in an interactive table.

-Because this cmdlet requires a user interface, it does not work on Server Core installations of Windows Server.
+Because this cmdlet requires a user interface, it does not work on Windows Server Core or Windows Nano Server.

 You can use the following features of the table to examine your data:

-- Hide, Show, and Reorder Columns: To hide, show, or reorder a column, right-click a column header and then click Select Columns.
+- Hide, Show, and Reorder Columns
-- Sort.
-To sort the data, click a column header.
-Click again to toggle from ascending to descending order.
-- Quick Filter.
-Use the Filter box at the top of the window to search the text in the table.
-You can search for text in a particular column, search for literals, and search for multiple words.
-- Criteria Filter.
-Use the Add criteria drop-down menu to create rules to filter the data.
-This is very useful for very large data sets, such as event logs.
+- Sort rows
+- Quick Filter
+- Add Criteria Filter
-- Copy and paste.
-To copy rows of data from `Out-GridView`, press <kbd>CTRL</kbd>+<kbd>C</kbd>
+- Copy and paste
-  (copy).
-You can paste the data into any text or spreadsheet program.

 For full instructions, see the [Notes](#notes) section of this article.